Higher rank sheaves on threefolds and functional equations

 \begin{proof}[Proof of Theorem \ref{thm2}] Fix $r,c_1,c_2$.
-Denote by $N_{X}^{H}(r,c_1,c_2,c_3)$ the moduli space of rank $r$ $\mu$-stable reflexive sheaves on $X$ with Chern classes $c_1,c_2,c_3$.
+Denote by $N_{X}^{H}(r,c_1,c_2,c_3)$ the moduli space of rank $r$ $\mu_H$-stable reflexive sheaves on $X$ with Chern classes $c_1,c_2,c_3$.
 By Lemma \ref{c3}, we can consider the following two maps

-The first map is not a morphism, because double duals of members of a flat family do not form a flat family.
-However it is constructible which makes it useful for Euler characteristic calculations.
-It is also surjective on closed points.
-The second map is a constructible map and is a bijection on closed points.
+Restricted to $M_{X}^{H}(r,c_1,c_2,c_3)^\circ$ and $N_{X}^{H}(r,c_1,c_2,c_3)$, these are constructible morphisms.\footnote{In general, duals of members of a flat family do \emph{not} form a flat family.} The first map is surjective on closed points and the second map is bijective on closed points.
 At the level of closed points, the fibre of $(\cdot)^{**}$ over $[\mathcal{R}]$ is a union of Quot schemes

-By \cite[Prop.~3.6]{GK1}, there exists a constant $C:=C(X,H,r,c_1,c_2)$ such that for any rank $r$ $\mu$-stable reflexive sheaf $\ccR$ on $X$ with Chern classes $c_1$, $c_2$ we have
+By \cite[Prop.~3.6]{GK1}, there exists a constant $C:=C(X,H,r,c_1,c_2)$ such that for any rank $r$ $\mu_H$-stable reflexive sheaf $\ccR$ on $X$ with Chern classes $c_1$, $c_2$ we have

-Likewise there exists a constant $C':=C(X,H,r,-c_1,c_2)$, such that for any rank $r$ $\mu$-stable reflexive sheaf $\ccR'$ on $X$ with Chern classes $-c_1$, $c_2$ we have
+Likewise there exists a constant $C':=C(X,H,r,-c_1,c_2)$, such that for any rank $r$ $\mu_H$-stable reflexive sheaf $\ccR'$ on $X$ with Chern classes $-c_1$, $c_2$ we have

 Using Lemma \ref{c3}, the Chern classes $c_3(\ccR)$ and $c_3(\ccR')$ are also bounded below:

 and likewise $c_3(\ccR') \geq - C$.
 We conclude that